10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 When should I submit my documents?

-If your DSSEOT qualifies, you will receive an email from Diplomatic Security Human Resources requesting transcripts and, if applicable, veterans’ documentation by a specific deadline.
+If you pass your DSSEOT, Diplomatic Security Human Resources will send an email to request transcripts and, if applicable, veterans' documentation.
+Required documentation must be submitted by the deadline date contained in the email.
 Please add the Department of State domain name (*.state.gov) as a trusted sender and check your spam/junk mail folder to ensure receipt of email messages regarding your candidacy.
 It can take up to four months from the date of your test to receive an email since test results are delivered to the U.S. Department of State quarterly.
+Please do not submit your documentation until you receive the email, and it is recommended that your documents are readily available to submit as documentation submitted after the deadline will not be considered.

 What does my transcript have to include?